bogumilkorek/cudomisie/readme.md

   - PivotTableSeeder: seed pivot tables, I've done it this way to avoid creating models just for seeding purposes

 - View composers
-  - CategoryComposer: get all categories for nav
+  - CategoryComposer: get all categories for navigation
-  - CartItemsComposer: get cart items for nav
+  - CartItemsComposer: get cart items for navigation
   - LatestProductComposer: get 6 latest products for layout

 - Traits